 That said, even as SEO evolves, there are some things that will never change.
 Knowing what these are will give you a focused, long-term vision of where you should put your SEO efforts.
-Without further ado, here are four key ways that SEO will never change.
+Without further ado, our Atlanta SEO experts are here to provide you with four key ways that SEO will never change.

 1. Search engines are always striving to create a better search experience for users.

 When search engines first came onto the scene in 1993, the primary goal was to help users sift more easily through an ever-expanding world wide web to find what they’re looking for.

 Fast forward nearly three decades — search traffic has become crucial to businesses trying to remain visible, relevant, and profitable in their respective industries and niches.
 As a result, search engines have adopted additional goals and implemented new technologies that more or less revolve around helping businesses make money.

 However, despite the “money talks” reality of our increasingly digital world, one thing that reputable search engines remain fairly steadfast on is the commitment to putting the experience of users first.
 Over the years, website owners and SEO professionals have regularly bemoaned the unmooring caused by shifts in Google’s algorithm.
 But the reasons those shifts happen is because search engines like Google are trying to continuously refine their algorithm in order to provide the most relevant and high-quality results possible to users.